"Watch me pop in six bullets and only get one. Sweet."

 - Bungie Studios has gone from one end to the other of this trope:

-- The Marathon trilogy neatly sidesteps the whole issue by having no reload function, your character instead only reloads after emptying a weapon.
+- The Marathon trilogy neatly sidesteps the whole issue by having no reload button, your character instead only reloads after emptying a weapon.

 - Keeping with its other attempts at a realistic portrayal, SWAT 4 prevents you from taking rounds out of your enemies' weapons, as they're evidence and in most cases not actually compatible with your current loadout (especially when using non-lethal or less-lethal arms).
 Also, when reloading, one simply switches to the next magazine with rounds still within it.
 Shotguns are still required to load in one round at a time, as well.